gourabb8273/NodeJS-TypeScript/README.md

-#RUN
+# RUN
-use command ts-node app.ts
+use command ts-node app.ts to run